gandlafbtc/cashu-newuser-faq/README.md

 <h2>WALLET BACKUPS</h2>

-**CAUTION:** Your current backup is invalid if you make additional transactions.
+<b>CAUTION:</b> Your current backup is invalid if you make additional transactions.
 Re-do the backup to get a backup of current wallet state.

 <h3>Q: How do I make a backup?</h3>